 Step 3: Deal with microbial triggers

 This is essential.
 There are countless studies associating microbial overgrowth (viruses, bacteria, yeast, and even parasites) with autoimmune reactions.
 This primarily happens in your gastrointestinal tract.
 In my opinion everyone with an autoimmune disease should check in with their gastrointestinal microbiome on an annual basis, and see what needs to be optimized.
-My last blog post, on dysbiosis, covers this.
+My post on dysbiosis covers this.
+The best test to do on an annual basis is the GI Map.

-Step 4: Do more things that increase Treg cells
+Step 4: Do more things to increase Treg cells

 Remember that Treg cells put out inflammation and redirect your immune system.
 We talked about getting parasympathetic.
 Other key ways to increase Treg cells include:

-- Love, good sex, and affection (by natural oxytocin).
+- Love, good sex, and affection (all rev up your natural oxytocin).
 This includes petting your fur baby!

 - Exercise and Low-Dose Naltroxone, aka LDN.
 These raise natural endorphins.